Friday, December 30, 2011

 Christmas, 1890

 Two menus from Christmas Day in 1890 reflect regional differences in cuisine at a time when local styles of cooking were not always evident.
 Despite being held on opposite ends of the country, the dinners also featured some of the same dishes, such as Diamondback terrapin and Canvasback duck.
-Described as “the great American delicacies” by British novelist Frederick Marryat in his 1839 Diary in America, these classic game dishes were often served at lavish dinners during this time of year, prepared in traditional ways that transcended regional variations and foreign influences.
+Described as “the great American delicacies” by British novelist Frederick Marryat in his 1839 Diary in America, these lavish game dishes were served in traditional ways that transcended regional variations and foreign influences.

 Thursday, December 8, 2011